Misa Amane from Death Note wears black more than once.

 Nikita from the CW show Nikita had naturally black/dark hair and loves wearing black clothing.
 However, she is a deconstruction of this trope in some ways as she is the hero of the show as well as a complete Badass and Femme Fatale.
 Many other characters who were and are a part of Division favor this trope as well - in particular, Michael.

-Darla in an episode of Angel very symbolically goes from wearing white to donning a black outfit.
+Darla in an episode very symbolically goes from wearing white to donning a black outfit.
 In said outfit, she joins Drusilla and, together, they commit a massacre.

 The same thing happens in the Buffy the Vampire SlayerTwo-Part Episode Surprise/Innocence.
 In "Surprise" Buffy is a virgin and wears white with obvious symbolism.
 At the end of the episode she sleeps with Angel, removing his soul so he becomes the evil vampire Angelus.
 In "Innocence" Buffy starts wearing darker colours, ending up in black when she stops angsting over her lover's Sex Face Turn and starts kicking ass with rocket launchers.